ronin-rb/bruteforceables/README.md

 # bruteforceables

-A collection of bruteforceable apps.
-Useful for testing bruteforcers.
+A collection of bruteforceable apps and servers.
+Useful for testing network bruteforcers.

 ## Credentials